xgaslann/kafka-platform/README.md

 **PLAINTEXT security**: Started with SASL_SSL but ran into certificate issues with cp-ansible.
 Works for demo purposes.
 In production you'd definitely want encryption.

+I tried to explain the steps and errors I encountered while building the system.
+If you follow the instructions with the codebase and run into any issues during the implementation, you can check the [Troubleshooting](./docs/troubleshooting.md) documentation.

 ## Sections

 | # | Section | What I built |